kyokin78/rl-flappybird/README.md

 ---

-## What I've Done
+## Achievements

-After long time training (10+ hours), I ran another test with **Max Score=10M** and **Episode=2**.
+After long time training (10+ hours), I ran validation test with **Max Score=10M** and **Episode=2**.
 The game will restart once the bird reaches 10M score.
 This test demostrates the trained agent can fly for a long time without any crash.
 Even training without UI, it still need almost 2 hours in my Mac to reach 10M scores.
 I only run 2 episodes in this test.

 <p align="center">
 <img src="res/episode_2_max_10M.png" width="430">&nbsp; &nbsp;